-Visitors staying in London hotels will often come to the capital to enjoy a major sporting event, with everything from grand slam tennis events and Test match cricket to major football matches going on during the course of the year.
+Visitors staying in The Montcalm London hotels will often come to the capital to enjoy a major sporting event, with everything from grand slam tennis events and Test match cricket to major football matches going on during the course of the year.

 However, there are also some major running events, with the difference being that ordinary people can share the same arena as the superstars.